alexjlockwood/AndroidDesignPatterns/_posts/2018-01-24-experimenting-with-nested-scrolling.md

   public boolean onNestedPreFling(View target, float velX, float velY) {
     final RecyclerView rv = (RecyclerView) target;
     if ((velY < 0 && isRvScrolledToTop(rv)) || (velY > 0 && !isNsvScrolledToBottom(this))) {
-      // Fling the NestedScrollView's content and return true so that the RecyclerView
+      // Fling the NestedScrollView's content and return true (so that the RecyclerView
-      // doesn't perform the fling as well. fling((int) velY);
+      // will know not to perform the fling as well). fling((int) velY);
       return true;
     }